lorenzwalthert/touchstone/README.md

 # touchstone

-touchstone is a tool for continuous benchmarking.
+touchstone is a tool for continuous benchmarking, in particular useful for estimating speed implications of a pull request.

 <!-- badges: start -->